Universal Rocket

 The Universal Rocket or UR family of missiles and carrier rockets is a Russian, previously Soviet rocket family.
 Intended to allow the same technology to be used in all Soviet rockets, the UR is produced by the Khrunichev State Research and Production Space Center.
 Several variants were originally planned, of which only three flew, and only two of which entered service.
 In addition, the cancelled UR-500 ICBM formed the basis for the Proton carrier rocket.

 UR-100

 The UR-100 and its variants (e.g. UR-100N) were the standard small ICBM of the Soviet Union during the Cold War.
-Only the UR-100N (NATO reporting designation: SS-19 Stiletto) remains in active duty, with 20–30 missiles operational.
+Only the UR-100N (NATO reporting designation: SS-19 Stilett) remains in active duty, with 20–30 missiles operational.
 The Strela and Rokot carrier rockets are based on the UR-100N.
 A number of UR-100Ns have been earmarked for use as launch vehicles for the Avangard maneuverable reentry vehicle.